twangboy/salt-vmtools/README.md

 # salt-vm-tools

-VMTools salt integration script to install/remove/check status for a Salt minion (`salt-minion`) in a VMware controlled Virtual Machine environment.
+The VMTools salt integration script installs, removes, or checks the status of a Salt minion (`salt-minion`) in a VMware controlled Virtual Machine environment.

 This script operates as a BASH script in Linux environments and a PowerShell